Subpart 22.5 - Use of Project Labor Agreements for Federal Construction Projects

 (a) General.
 Project labor agreements established under this subpart shall fully conform to all statutes, regulations, and Executive orders.

 (b) Requirements.
-The project labor agreement shall-
+A project labor agreement shall-

 (1) Bind all contractors and subcontractors engaged in construction on the construction project to comply with the project labor agreement;